teambit/docs/docs/setup-authentication.md

 ## Authentication issues

-Several things you can do if you encountered `fatal: permission to Collection <collectionname> was denied` error message:
+Several things you can do if you encountered `fatal: permission to scope <scopename> was denied` error message:

 ### Timeout after a long hang time

 Bit uses SSH to communicate with remote servers.
 A long hang time and authentication failure is usually the result of a firewall blocking the relevant port (22).
 To see if that's the case, try and connect to the Bit remote server directly.
 If you are unable to connect, check the firewall configuration.
 If this test passes, email us at [support@bit.dev](mailto:support@bit.dev).

 Make sure you have telnet installed, and run the following command.
 If you get the response bellow, you have access to your account with SSH.

 ```shell
 $ telnet hub.bit.dev 22